Omi-17/Omi-17/README.md

-# Hello everyone 👋, Om this side
+# Warm Greetings from Om 👋

-Profile
+I am a coding enthusiast eager to shovel out the wonders of "web" in the process of enlightenment

-- 🌱 Do give my blog a read 🤣
+# Know me better

-- 👯 I’m looking to collaborate with other content creators
+- Domains of interest: Web Development, Finance, Documentation
-- 🥅 2022 Goals: Learn more about web3
+- 🎧 Love listening to music, reading books and travelling
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- <a href="#">Do give my blog📝 a read</a>
-- 😻 Check out my photography page: [CodeCats](https://opensea.io/collection/codecats?search[sortAscending]=true&search[sortBy]=PRICE&search[toggles][0]=BUY_NOW)
+- 📷 Check out my photography page: <a href="https://www.instagram.com/lens.om.ania/">@lens.om.ania</a>

-### Connect with me:
+### Connect with me

 <a href="https://twitter.com/_OmI_17#gh-dark-mode-only" target="_blank"><img align="left" alt="Twitter" width="26px" src="./icons/twitter-dark.svg#gh-dark-mode-only" style="padding-right:7px;" /></a>